The Current State of Electrical Component Availability Globally

 How Limited Supply Is Affecting Military and Industrial Development Projects

 The most obvious effect that electrical component scarcity is having is a significant increase in lead times for orders requiring electronic components.
-Current lead times for 2018 are estimated to extend to 30 weeks or more, with some orders not expected to be filled until the middle of 2019.
+Current lead times are estimated to extend to 30 weeks or more, with some orders not expected to be filled for another year.
 That kind of wait time could put some companies in certain industries at a disadvantage competitively and be disruptive for the development of military spending projects if not planned for appropriately.

 This type of demand for electronic components is hardly new, but it has never been as intense as it is right now.
 According to the President of Electronics Marketing for Avnet, Inc., Chuck Delph, “In general, we’re seeing the same behaviors that we’ve experienced during other constraint cycles.
 The one difference is that although there have been some price increases by the suppliers, they haven’t been as pervasive as in previous cycles.
 We haven’t experienced any supplier pushback on our demand, and we continue to work closely with our supplier partners to support our customers’ needs during this constrained period.”